jhiggi44/bamazon/README.md

 4. Items will appear.
 Look through them to decide which to buy.
 5. Type in the unique product id.
 6. Type in quantity.
-7. If there is enough in stock, your purchase is complete.
+7. If there is enough in stock, your purchase is completed and the quantity in mysql is updated.